 Prehospital triage criteria have been developed and implemented for trauma, and STEMI patients.
 Transfer guidelines have been developed and agreements established for inter-facility transfers.
-Will continue to monitor the literature on stroke patients being sent directly to a comprehensive stoke center.
+In November of 2023 prehospital triage criteria was developed and implemented for direct transportation to Comprehensive Stroke Center.

-COORDINATION WITH OTHER EMS AGENCIES: Mountain Valley EMS Agency, San Joaquin County EMS Agency, Alameda County EMS Agency and Sacramento County EMS agency
+COORDINATION WITH OTHER EMS AGENCIES: Mountain Counties EMS Agency, Stanislaus County EMS Agency, San Joaquin County EMS Agency, Alameda County EMS Agency and Sacramento County EMS agency

-Short-Range Plan one year or less)
+- □ Short-Range Plan (one year or less) - □ Long-Range Plan (more than one year)